 Between 2013 and 2017 “marketplace” exchange premiums have increased by over 105%.
-HHS has created regulations and practices that restrict the free and fair trade of health insurance, causing competition among health insurers to collapse and promoting monopolistic markets where we now have over 52% of the counties in the U.S. with only 1 (one) approved health insurance carrier!
+HHS has created regulations and practices that restrict the free and fair trade of health insurance, causing competition among health insurers to collapse and promoting monopolistic markets where 52% of the jurisdictional counties in the U.S. with only 1 (one) approved health insurance carrier!
 This may not have been the intent of the ACA, but it has been the result!

 We believe that HHS and the Congress have conspired to create a government-sponsored Cartel of health insurance carriers.
 These health insurance carriers are financed by the taxpayers, with little or no risk of loss.
-They are controlling the cost of health insurance for a clear minority of citizens (9 Million).
+They are controlling the cost of health insurance for a deserving but painfully paltry few of our citizens (only 9 Million people).
 At the same time, the HHS regulations have permanently priced the 28 Million uninsured Americans out of the market.
 We are investigating the possibility of filing a formal complaint with FTC.
 Meanwhile, for those of us who are doing the right thing, paying for our health insurance, paying our taxes and paying for the lion’s share of the ACA program (with our hard-earned tax dollars), we are taken to the cleaners with the double whammy of higher health insurance premiums and higher health care costs.
 How can this be fair?

 It is about time that we Repeal and Replace Obamacare with a Program that works.
 President Trump promised to come up with a plan that takes care of everybody.
 To accomplish this goal, Congress does not need to prop up failing insurance exchanges, subsidize the profits of large and successful health insurance carriers, re-invent new benefit plans or generate new taxes on the public.
 I am writing you to argue that, Medicare Advantage (Medicare Part C) is the right replacement for Obamacare.
 Congress created Medicaid, Medicare A, B, C and D, Tricare, the Federal Employee Health Benefits Program and most recently the Affordable Care Act (Obamacare).
 All these insurance programs have enjoyed some measure of success, but the ACA has been the DOG among them.
 It was ill-conceived by health insurance industry, exaggerated by an over-jealous Administration, passed by a naive Congress and paid for by the hood-winked taxpayers.